konosubakonoakua/oxidizer.sh/README.md

 > `_` denotes a folder

-Oxidizer uses [ouch](https://github.com/ouch-org/ouch/releases/tag/0.4.0)(optional, needs manual installation) to deal with compression and decompression, and provides with 3 shortcuts
+Oxidizer uses `ouch` to deal with compression and decompression, and provides with 3 shortcuts

 - `zpf`: compress file
 - `uzpf`: decompress file